Chargers vs. Patriots prediction, odds: 2026 Wild Card Weekend NFL picks by proven model

 New England is led by second-year quarterback Drake Maye.
 The third pick in the 2024 NFL Draft played in 17 games this season, completing 72% of his passes for 4,394 yards and 31 touchdowns with eight interceptions and a 113.5 rating.
 He also rushed 103 times for 450 yards and four touchdowns.
 In a 28-24 win at Baltimore on Dec.
 21, he completed 31 of 44 passes for 380 yards and two touchdowns with one interception.
 He also rushed 10 times for 25 yards.

 His top target was veteran wide receiver Stefon Diggs.
-In 17 games, Diggs caught 85 passes for 1,013 yards (11.9 avreage) and four touchdowns.
+In 17 games, Diggs caught 85 passes for 1,013 yards (11.9 average) and four touchdowns.
 He had 17 explosive plays of 20 yards or more, including a long of 34, with 354 yards after the catch and 51 first-down conversions.
 In a 42-10 win over the New York Jets on Dec.
 28, he caught six passes for 101 yards and a score.
+The veteran has 909 receiving yards across his 14-game postseason career.
 See which team to back at SportsLine.

 Why the Chargers can cover